-- provides support to family networks throughout the state by providing staff support based on the needs and desires of the family networks.
-This could include leadership development activities, scheduling speakers, sending out meeting notices and general support. - provides support to eight Human Rights Committees statewide who are charged with safeguarding the rights of individuals and families.
+Provides support to family networks throughout the state by supporting staff based on the needs and desires of the family networks.
+This could include leadership development activities, scheduling speakers, sending out meeting notices and general support.

+- Provides support to eight (8) Human Rights Committees statewide who are charged with safeguarding the rights of individuals and families.
 This support includes gathering information for review, following up on questions, responding to calls and general support.
-The eight committees reviewed a total of 3,680 incident reports and 1,042 behavior plans for a total of 3,796 volunteer hours.
-The committee chairs meet quarterly and made the following recommendations to the Division: - continue to explore the feasibility of drafting proposed legislation to implement an abuse registry - continue adherence to a previously signed communication agreement - continue to expand recruitment efforts to broaden cultural and ethnic composition of the committees developed a service cooperative in Northern Arizona that supports approximately 30 families.
-This cooperative is run by families and provides an alternative to traditional service delivery.
-Building on that success, a Spanish speaking cooperative is in development to support families in the Phoenix area.
-Another cooperative is planned for Phoenix in the near future.
+The committees reviewed a total of 4,086 incident reports and 624 behavior plans for a total of 3,008 volunteer hours.
+The committee chairs meet quarterly and addressed the following issues: - Recruitment of Human Rights Committee members; - Abuse registry; - Dental care for adults: - Communication and coordination with law enforcement; and - Tuberculosis testing for all providers. - Supports three (3) service cooperatives that support approximately 50 individuals.
+These cooperatives are owned by the individuals and provide an alternative to traditional service delivery.